CS171/Homework_instructions/week-04/lab/week-04_lab.md

             });
     ```

-    Of course, you can do more than just writing sth to the console in here.
+    Of course, you can do more than just writing something to the console here.
 For example, you could call other functions and pass along
     some information from the current selection.

 *Your result should look similar to this screenshot:*